danielwiktorczyk/Multiplayer-Pacman/README.md

 Daniel Wiktorczyk - 40060894

-The code is also available at https://github.com/danielwiktorczyk/Multiplayer-Pacman , which will be made public after the final submission due date
+The code is also available at https://github.com/danielwiktorczyk/Multiplayer-Pacman , which will be made public after the demonstrations

 In this write up, I will cover each section of the assignment3 individually.